A new category between external fixation and definitive reconstruction for critical long-bone defects

 Accelerate transition to clinical-scale adoption through strategic funding.

-Interested in working with us?
+Interested in exploring opportunities?
 Let's start the conversation.

 About the inventor